Dublin: UNESCO City of Literature

 Galway Film Fleadh (July)

 Hailed by MovieMaker magazine as one of the 25 Coolest Film Festivals in the World, the Film Fleadh has been going for a whopping 26 years and it’s built up a cult following.
 Its intimate venues throughout the city make it the ultimate hangout for film lovers to experience new cinema.
-This six-day cinematic celebration screens classic movies and brand new cinema, and awards are offered in a huge range of genres.
+This six-day cinematic celebration screens classic movies and feature films, and awards are offered in a huge range of genres.

 The festival brings together a diverse range of filmmakers from all over the world to experience the magic of film, and it’s hosted some impressively big names over the years, including Maureen O’Hara, Anjelica Huston and Peter O’Toole.
 But this Galway institution is not just about showcasing the best of Ireland cinema, it’s also about sharing and telling stories, with masterclasses, debates, workshops and seminars to get stuck into.